kingjosephm/GAN/README.md

 - `CTRL-c`: force stops operation in container
 - `CTRL-p CTRL-q`: escapes the container, though container persists

+# Assessing model quality
+How do we know if the model is training "well"?
+The Pix2Pix and CycleGAN models on this branch assess quality in two ways.

+First, we report loss statistics for the validation set by epoch.
+For Pix2Pix these losses include:
+- Generator total loss (i.e. primary + secondary)
+- Generator primary loss
+- Generator secondary loss (i.e. L1 or SSM) loss
+- Discriminator loss

+We report some of these in the next section.
+For the CycleGAN model these losses include:
+- X-Y generator loss
+- Y->X generator loss
+- Cycle loss
+- Total X->Y generator loss (i.e. generator + cycle loss)
+- Total Y->X generator loss
+- Discriminator X loss
+- Discriminator Y loss

+However, metrics such as per-pixel squared error fail to evaluate the joint distributions of real and fake images and thus cannot capture the structure that the structured loss attempts to capture ([source](https://arxiv.org/abs/1611.07004)).
+Outputting a synthesized test image throughout the training process is our second quality assessment.
+These are found in the output directory in the `test_images` folder with the associated epoch in which they were generated.
+The full array of test images is also output at the end of training (shown below).

 # Latest results
 Unfortunately, neither TensorFlow Pix2Pix nor CycleGAN model contained on this branch have yet demonstrated adequate performance.
 Several experiments have been run (described below) to bolster model performance.
 The results below are from the most up-to-date experiments.